fbrinker/teso-addon-achievementInfo/README.md

 ### What is this AddOn about?

-I like achievements and I like to know what to do to complete them and what type of achievements exist without browsing through the entire achievement catalog: This AddOn displays lightweight chat notifications if you make progress in an achievement (please see the screenshots).
+I like achievements, and I like to know what to do to complete them and what type of achievements exist without browsing through the entire achievement catalog: This AddOn displays lightweight chat notifications if you make progress in an achievement (please see the screenshots).

 ### Features

 * Shows chat notifications if you do something that is needed for an achievement
-* Triggers on each action or just in x% steps of the achievements requirements (configurable)
+* Triggers on each action or just in x% steps of the achievement's requirements (configurable)
 * Can show some details in the chat notification like (kill 250/1000 Humanoids)
 * You can toggle the notifications for each category
 * Lightweight: It is not always present and shows up only when necessary